 , K

-since such short practice does not indicate a deep altered state, but rather ordinary
+because such brief practice does not denote a deep altered state, but rather everyday

-fatigue and sleepiness.
+fatigue and drowsiness.
 In the second group (L

 , M